Noise Levels in North Oakland, Pittsburgh, PA | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 6,489 North Oakland residents, or 79.5%, live above that level.
 By land area, 77.4% of North Oakland is above 55 dBA.

 Average noise levels for North Oakland residents, grouped by direction from the center of North Oakland.
-Southern North Oakland carries the highest population-weighted average; Central North Oakland carries the lowest.
-Just 64% of residents in Central North Oakland live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in Southern North Oakland.
+The highest population-weighted average is in northern North Oakland; the lowest is in central North Oakland, where just 65% of residents live in blocks above the EPA's 55 dBA threshold, three-quarters of the share in the loudest section.

 Central North Oakland